-The acknowledged leader in this market is Webtoon, the digital comics publishing arm of Line, a South Korean IM app.
+The acknowledged leader in this market is Webtoon, a webcomics platform which is owned by Naver, a search engine/portal series in Korea.
 Webtoon had more than 60 million monthly active users over the past year and whose content had more than 100 billion views worldwide.
-Line pioneered a successful model of publishing manwha (Korean comics) in a bite-size format, readable on mobile phones and tablets, and is building a paying audience for serialized stories across a range of genres.
+Webtoon pioneered a successful model of publishing comics in a vertical-scroll format, readable on mobile phones and tablets, and is building a paying audience for serialized stories across a range of genres..

 Webtoon began operating in the U.S. in 2014 with modest expectations.
 The company focused on building its brand, curating a line of original English-language content, and developing a community of fans and creators.
 For five years, Webtoon invested heavily in these areas, establishing a trove of user-created content on its Canvas platform, a self-publishing unit for emerging artists, while turning many of its top titles into gigantic hits.